 - [your province or state or country] scope and sequence

-And then, once you’re on the main site, you can search by grade level and then by subject.
-You can print out the pages and charts that are relevant to your child’s level, even if your child cannot meet the criteria at the moment.
-Right now, use the information as a compass.
-You can then adapt/ modify the expectations later.
-What’s important is having a starting point – and you have it all in one place – for free.
+Once you’re on the main site, you can search by grade level and then by subject.
+Print the pages and charts that are relevant to your child’s level, even if your child cannot meet the criteria at the moment.
+For the time being, use the information as a compass.
+You can then adapt/modify the expectations later.
+What’s important is having a starting point—and you have it all in one place—for free.

 What questions arise for you in terms of curriculum/program and resources?
 I would be happy to support you as you navigate the curriculum and resources for your child.

-I’ve listed some examples of both Canadian and US-based curriculum/ programs so you know what to look for within your province or state.
+I’ve listed some examples of both Canadian and US-based curriculum/programs so you know what to look for within your province or state.
 Repeat for anywhere you are located in the world!

 - Ontario Elementary Curriculum (Ontario, Canada)